-There were no Growth Factor SEEK adjustments for the 2022-23 school year to establish a baseline.
-Districts will submit Growth Factor for the 2023-24 school year.
-Growth Factor is measured from year-to-year, and growth will be calculated for the 2023-24 school year.
-Please note, the report will reflect full kindergarten from the previous year to the current.
+Growth Factor is measured from year-to-year.
+The report will reflect full kindergarten from the previous year to the current.
 Growth Factor will be submitted through the new SAAR Application.
 The link can be found at SAAR Application.

 Growth Factor Home Page